Three years ago on Christmas morning, I started crying.

 My grandmother had died a month earlier and I was spending Christmas with my in-laws.
 Suddenly I felt bad as if I had abandoned my own family.
 My husband got upset too, I could see that he was feeling unhappy that I was suddenly wanting to be somewhere else.

-In my blog post Got Christmas Gift Tantrums?
-Try This I explain how actually listening to our children’s feelings is the most effective way to prevent them from ‘ruining’ the festivities.
+I could see that he thought I was ruining Christmas by getting upset.
+Listening to our children’s feelings is the most effective way to prevent them from ‘ruining’ the festivities.
 Just staying with them and allowing them to get to the end of their cry means they get their upset completely out of their system, and can see the situation from a fresh perspective.

 My Christmas this year is far from the picture postcard type of Christmas.
-It’s very easy for me to just stay with whatever I’m feeling, to know that I don’t have to force happiness, and that I can feel sad.
+It’s very easy for me to just stay with whatever I’m feeling, to know that I don’t have to force happiness and that I can feel sad.
 And when I do so, when I take five minutes to cry, I can then access a more genuine happiness.

 Real festive magic comes from fully feeling the sadness and finding a deeper happiness beyond it.

-Write out a text to a friend or listening partner, or ask if they’ll listen to your for five minutes.
+If you find yourself feeling low don’t be afraid to admit it.
+Write out a text to a friend or Listening Partner, or ask if they’ll listen to your for five minutes.
 Lets break the taboo that celebrations have to be happy every single minute.
+When we open the door to our our sadness, we can move beyond it to joy.

 Read Two Ways to Stop Your Downward Parenting Spiral for more help when parenting feels challenging.